Haitian Vodou: The nanchon

 The lwa divide into nanchon or "nations".
 This classificatory system derives from the way in which enslaved Africans were divided into "nations" upon their arrival in Haiti, usually based on their African port of departure rather than their ethno-cultural identity.
 The term fanmi (family) is sometimes used synonymously with nanchon or alternatively as a sub-division of the latter category.
 It is often claimed that there are 17 nanchon, of which the Rada and the Petwo are the largest and most dominant.

-The Rada lwa are seen as being 'cool'; the Petwo lwa as 'hot'.
-This means that the Rada are dous or doux, or sweet-tempered, while the Petwo are lwa cho, indicating that they can be forceful or violent and are associated with fire.
+The Rada lwa are seen as being 'cool', the Petwo lwa as 'hot'.
+This means that the Rada are dous, or sweet-tempered, while the Petwo are lwa cho, indicating that they can be forceful or violent and are associated with fire.
 Whereas the Rada are generally righteous, their Petwo counterparts are more morally ambiguous and associated with issues like money.
-The Rada owe more to Dahomeyan and Yoruba influences; their name probably comes from Arada, a city in the Dahomey kingdom of West Africa.
+The Rada owe more to Dahomeyan and Yoruba influences; their name probably comes from Arada, a city in the Dahomey kingdom.
 The Petwo derive largely from Kongo religion, although also exhibit Dahomeyan and creolised influences.
-Some lwa exist andezo or en deux eaux, meaning that they are "in two waters" and are served in both Rada and Petwo rituals.
+Some lwa exist andezo or en deux eaux ("in two waters") and are served in both Rada and Petwo rituals.

-Vodou teaches that there are over a thousand lwa, although certain ones are especially widely venerated.
-In Rada ceremonies, the first lwa saluted is Papa Legba, also known as Legba.
+In Rada ceremonies, the first lwa saluted is Papa Legba.
 Depicted as a feeble old man wearing rags and using a crutch, Papa Legba is the protector of gates and fences and thus of the home, as well as of roads, paths, and crossroads.
 In Petwo rites, the first lwa invoked is usually Mèt Kalfou.
 The second lwa usually greeted are the Marasa or sacred twins.
 In Vodou, every nanchon has its own Marasa, reflecting a belief that twins have special powers.
-Another important lwa is Agwe, also known as Agwe-taroyo, who is associated with aquatic life and is the protector of ships and fishermen.
-Agwe is believed to rule the sea with his consort, La Sirène.
-She is a mermaid, and is sometimes described as Èzili of the Waters because she is believed to bring good luck and wealth from the sea.
-Also given the name Èzili is Èzili Freda or Erzuli Freda, the lwa of love and luxury who personifies feminine beauty and grace, and Ezili Dantor, who takes the form of a peasant woman.
+Another important lwa is Agwe, also known as Agwe-taroyo, who is associated with aquatic life and protects ships and fishermen.
+Agwe rules the sea with his consort, La Sirène.
+She is a mermaid, and is sometimes described as Èzili of the Waters because she brings good luck and wealth from the sea.
+Also bearing the name Èzili is Èzili Freda or Erzuli Freda, the lwa of love and luxury who personifies feminine beauty and grace, and Ezili Dantor, who takes the form of a peasant woman.